codecomp/WordpressBase/README.md

 list_hooks | When called this function will output current state of all hooks in alphabetized order.
-If passed string as argument it will only list hooks that have that string in name list_hook_details | Whenever hook with this function added gets executed it will output details right in place list_live_hooks | This will list live details on all hooks or specific hook, passed as argument
+If passed string as argument it will only list hooks that have that string in name list_hook_details | Whenever hook with this function added gets executed it will output details right in place list_live_hooks | This will list live details on all hooks or specific hook, passed as argument curl_fetch | Fetch data from a page with sent post data and authentication file_get_contents_curl | cURL replacement for file_get_contents respond_and_close | Dumps formatted json response to user and ends processing is_json | Check to see if a string is JSON formatted is_plugin_activated | Special check to see if certain plugins are activated (WooCommerce, ACF) in a way that can be easily maintained

 ## Further Reading